ciyer/stockscape/analysis/text/DeLong-Shiller-Redux/DeLong-Shiller-Redux.md

 Nonetheless, basic models can be useful as a tool for understanding, and for me as a outsider to the world of finance, this one does provide quite a bit of insight.

-I think it offers me some guidance for how I want to invest my money, but I read it as suggesting very different strategies depending on investment priorities.
+I think it offers *me* some guidance for how I want to invest *my* money, but I read it as suggesting very different strategies depending on investment priorities.
 Anyway, I'm certainly not confident enough in my understanding to give others anything resembling investment advice, and, honestly, I put this exploration together for my 21-year-old self as much as for anyone else.

 The hidden irony here is that the motivation for finally investigating questions that had been bothering me for 20 years came from Brad DeLong's post.
 He provided the first interpretation of P/E ratios that I could understand.
 Brad DeLong's office is in Evans Hall, a building I spent time in almost every day for four years.
 If I had then deviated from my quotidian routine by a few floors, I might have been able to learn what I needed to know to answer my investment questions when they first came up, and not just 20 years later.

 I take this as a reminder to venture out a little bit and talk to people whose offices are a few floors above or below mine.
 This is advice I would not hesitate to give anyone.

-October 3, 2017
+October 19, 2017

 _Zürich, Switzerland_